The 20th Annual

 20 Challenging & Rewarding Years"

-The Leadership Series is an opportunity for leaders across professions (pastors, religious leaders, educators, administrators, and health professionals) to enrich and expand their ability to apply principles of systems thinking to self, family, and organizations.
-The year is composed of seminars that promote in-depth thinking throught the lens of Bowen Family Systems Theory.
+The year is composed of monthly seminars that promote in-depth thinking through the lens of Bowen Family Systems Theory.
 The seminar includes plenary presentations, application of systems theory to workplace and family, and small group coaching.
 Practical application of theory through working with a coach for an extended period of time is at the heart of systems thinking.

 GETTING STARTED

 We invite all participants to do some thinking prior to the start of the program by completing an application and preparing a family diagram of three generations.
 The application is a series of questions to prepare you for the perspective and process of the program.
 Resources for completing the family diagram are available.

 For "new" applicants, a conversation with one of the group consultation facilitators will follow the receipt of your application.
 A non-refundable deposit of $50 that will be credited towards your registration cost is due at the time of application.

 Application for NEW participants, or those last participating prior to 2022.